nextflow-io/nf-validation/README.md

 ## Introduction

-This plugin provides a number of functions that can be included into a Nextflow pipeline script to work with parameter and sample sheet schema.
+This [Nextflow plugin](https://www.nextflow.io/docs/latest/plugins.html#plugins) provides a number of functions that can be included into a Nextflow pipeline script to work with parameter and sample sheet schema.
 Using these functions you can:

 - 📖 Print usage instructions to the terminal (for use with `--help`)
 - ✍️ Print log output showing parameters with non-default values